lia-07/advent-of-code-typescript-starter/README.md

+> :warning: **Warning:** This project does not yet fully abide by the AoC [automation rules](https://www.reddit.com/r/adventofcode/wiki/faqs/automation/#wiki_automated_tools).
+I'm working on making sure it does ASAP.

 # Advent of Code TypeScript Starter

 I made this starter script to streamline the process of preparing and testing my